ramrom/rams_dot_files/cheatsheets/apple_osx_ios_cheatsheet.md

 ## FILESYSTEMS
 - ISO filesystems can be mounted through disk utitlity application
-- MacFUSE defunct, used to be only way to mount NTFS
-- MacFUSE replaced by OSXFuse (FUSE = Filesystem in USErland)
-    - with Fuse-ext2, can mount a ext2/3/4 filesystem
 - NTFS
     - natively has read only support
     - write support